Welcome to the Department of Art as Applied to Medicine

 Events

-Class of 2025 Masters Thesis and Capstone Presentations
+Class of 2026 Thesis and Capstone Presentations and Grad Show Reception.

 What is Medical Illustration?